rjraya/rjraya.github.io/_posts/2020-09-24-emacs-commands.markdown

 categories: emacs
 ---

-# Where the hell is the emacs init file?
+## Where the hell is the emacs init file?

 [Here][init] you can find an explanation.
 To be quick run:

  C-x C-f ~/.emacs.d/init.el RET

+ To restart after some change has happenned run:

+  M-x eval-buffer

-# How do hell do I learn org-mode?
+## How hell do I learn org-mode?

 [Here][org] you can find a manual and a [quickstart][quick] guide.

+## How the hell do I use org-journal?

+See [project page][journal]

+## How do I learn emacs commands?

+The GNU Emacs [manual][gnu].

 # Help commands

 See: https://www.cs.colostate.edu/helpdocs/emacs.html